0501130164

 Liable Incomes on Corporate Tax in Dubai

 Liable incomes on corporate tax refer to the categories of income subject to taxation under the UAE's corporate tax framework.
 All annual taxable profits that fall under AED 375,000 shall be subject to a zero rate.
-All annual taxable profits above AED 375,000 shall be subject to a 9% rate.
+Taxable profits exceeding AED 375,000 will be taxed at a rate of 9% annually.
 Liable incomes include various forms of business profits, including revenue generated from goods and services, investment returns, and other business-related earnings.
 Understanding these liable incomes is crucial for businesses operating in Dubai, as it directly impacts their tax obligations and overall financial planning.
 Accurate identification and reporting of these incomes are essential to ensure compliance with local regulations and optimize tax liabilities.

 Liable Incomes on Corporate Tax